r00tmebaby/Computer-Networking-Assigment-Cleint-Server/README.md

 # Computer-Networking-Assigment
- Simple networking game with server and client side that I created for in my 1st year assigment in the University for Computer networking subject that contributed 25% from the final subject mark.
+ Simple networking game with server and client side that I created for Computer networking module.

  It was marked 100% so I think that it maybe helpfull to other students too.